TLI2958/Python4ApppliedDS/README.md

 # Python4ApppliedDS
-The  repository contains assignments and materials from the UMich specialization Python4AppliedDS on Coursera
+The  repository contains assignments and materials from the UMich specialization AppliedDSwithPython on Coursera

 Previous to taking this course, I had had only some exposure to Python via some courses from another specialization Python 4